zbw/pm20_web/doc/tech/film_meta.en.md

 ## Film images

-* File `{image_name}.locked.txt` indicates that the image contains an article with a named text or image author, who is either not identified, whose death date is unknown, or whose death was less than 70 years ago. _Each page (image) with such an article has to be locked._ The file is created manually, it cannot be replaced automatically.
+* File `{image_name}.locked.txt` (may be empty, e.g., S04151039H.locked.txt)indicates that the image contains an article with a named text or image author, who is either not identified, whose death date is unknown, or whose death was less than 70 years ago. _Each page (image) with such an article has to be locked._ The file is created manually, it cannot be replaced automatically.
 * File `{image_name}.meta.yaml` contains metadata fields about the image
   * `date`: publication date
   * `author`: in case of an identified author, QID of the author's Wikidata item.
 If the item has a death date, that could be evaluated in order to remove the lock file when the IPR has expired